khofstadter/navigatingthedigitalworld.com/docs/digital-identities.md

   - [search the Internet](https://duckduckgo.com/?q=gen+alpha&t=brave&ia=web)
 -->

+This page explores Dave White's concepts of digital identities as presented across three of his short videos.
+I used the following steps to reflect on his work:

+1. Take brief notes while watching the videos (only keywords and key ideas), don't pause the video.
+2. Refine your notes (perhaps watch again and pause if necessary):
+   - Integrate your new knowledge into your old knowledge (make connections between what you've learned now and what you already knew).
+   - Write full sentences and use your own writing style, your own vocabulary as much as possible.
+Personalize it.
+   - Ask questions where something is unclear (e.g. a connection between ideas is missing).
+3. Refine your notes, consider [paraphrasing quotes](https://quillbot.com/), and [grammar check](https://quillbot.com/grammar-check) for readability - make sure they make sense, and ideally not just for you.
+Use an AI language model for quick feedback (e.g. [ChatGPT](https://chat.openai.com/)).

 ## Visitors and residents
 > Visitors and Residents is a simple way of describing the range of ways individuals can engage with the Web. ~ Dave White

-1. Take brief notes while watching the videos (only keywords and key ideas).
-2. Refine your notes (perhaps watch again, pause if necessary):
-   1. Link your new knowledge to your old knowledge (make connections between what you've learned now and what you already knew).
-   2. Write full sentences and use your own writing style.
-Personalize it.
-3. Refine your notes, paraphrase, and grammar check for readability - make sure they make sense for later, and ideally not just for you.

 ### 1. Introduction